paazmaya/grunt-image-profile/README.md

 With the `save` options it is possible to define the profiles that would be read from the given source image and saved to text files.

-This example will save EXIF and IPTC profiles of the source image and store them as `profiles/image.exif` and `profiles/image.iptc`.
+This example will save [XMP](http://www.adobe.com/products/xmp/) and IPTC profiles of the source image and store them as `profiles/image.xmp` and `profiles/image.iptc`.

 ```js
 grunt.initConfig({